Kia Ora and welcome to your New Zealand Experience.

 Nestled in the secluded Taharua Valley, Poronui boasts some of the world’s best wilderness experiences, breathtaking scenery, and genuinly warm hospitality.
 It is the attention to the little things that makes it truly memorable.
 To discriminating anglers, Poronui is an historic fly fishing lodge, where they fish for resident, wild, brown and rainbow trout in pristine waters.

 Departing daily, the Scenic Cruise’s catamaran leaves from Taupo Boat Harbor for a tour of the lake’s best vantage points.
 You’ll enjoy cruising in comfort and style aboard a launch that offers fabulous views from both the top and bottom internal decks, and there are large outdoor decks to enjoy close-up views of the Maori Rock Carvings.
+Also included is a clay bird shooting off the boat and fly-fishing for brown and rainbow trout.

 Join your guide John Panoho for a deep inside look into the history and culture of the Taupo region.
 Follow the paths of ancient ancestors through stunning landscapes as you explore the region.
 The tribal homelands of Ngati Tuwharetoa are full of historical landmarks – the legendary mountains of Tongariro National Park and Mt Tauhara, and the soul-stirring home of the Ka Mate haka on the shores of Lake Rotoaira.
 This is a true cultural experience not to be missed.